 The eForce FEE Prague Formula team decided to take a strenuous step after successfully entering the world of Formula Student.
 The new car for the 2015 season will not only rely on the electric drive system of the rear axle but also the front axle.

-The all-new FSE.04x will be fitted with four engines, making the car a great step forward in terms of handling, especially in unfavorable adhesion conditions.
-Aeropeet was modified to meet the requirements of the new version of the 2015 rules.
-A completely redesigned frame, new electronic systems - that's just a fraction of the news that FSE.04x brings with it.
+The all-new FSE.04x monopost will be equipped with four engines, which will move the car a huge step forward in terms of handling, especially in adverse adhesion conditions.
+The Aeropaket was modified according to the requirements of the new version of the rules for 2015.
+Completely redesigned frame, new electronic systems - this is only a fraction of the innovations that the FSE.04x monopost brings.

 The 2014 seasonal carriage carries the order number three.
 The FSE.03 (Formula Student Electric) is a logical outcome of the next year of development that the eForce Prague Formula team will try to make use of in three racing companies of the Formula Student International competition.